Multiple Time Frame Analysis

 Reversals start from the smaller timeframes first and propagate upwards

-This means that we’ll see this changing structure show up on the shorter timeframe charts first.
+This means that we’ll see this changing structure first on the shorter timeframe charts.

 Reversals start from the smaller timeframes first, and propagate upwards